chiliseek/greenhouse_automation/README.md

 # WIP: Greenhouse automation with the RPi and Python 3
 ## Project overview
-For my first python project I've choosen to attempt to automate a greenhouse.
-Starting small, I'll automate a seedling heat mat and I'm going to expand the scope of the project as I'll progress.
-At the moment the script is running on a RPi Zero which is total overkill.
+I have chosen to automate a greenhouse as my first python project.
+Starting small, I'll automate a Seedling heat mat and I am going to expand the scope of the project, as I will progress.
+For now the script is running on a RPi Zero which is total overkill.
 The plan is to port the script to MicroPython and run it on an ESP8266/ESP32.